reach-sh/reach-lang/docs/src/quickstart/index.md

 Click the Windows icon, type `Powershell`, and then click `Run as Administrator`.
 There are a number of commands that need to be run to get Windows ready for Reach.

-To install WSL on Windows we need to enable two features:
+To install WSL on Windows, enable these two features:

 Enable WSL:
 ```cmd